ptcfield-share-blocks/BuildingBlockVerifier/README.md

 PTCSC.BuildingBlockVerifier is a utility tool to verify that a building block is compliant.

-The block includes a mashup where a Thingworx project xml file can be uploaded and will check if the project is a compliant building block.
+The block includes a mashup where a Thingworx project xml file can be uploaded and will check if the project is a compliant building block and displays all findings.

 The block verifies for: